- September is national Hunger Action Month

-“30 Ways in 30 Days’” calendar provides easy ways to get involved in fighting hunger in your community
+- Austin Restaurant Weeks and “30 Ways in 30 Days’” calendar provide easy ways to help end hunger

-Fighting hunger is a huge undertaking.
-The Central Texas Food Bank and its Partner Agencies lead the charge in that fight in a 21-county service area twice the size of Massachusetts, where nearly 460,000 people face hunger, one-fourth of whom are kids.
+Ending hunger is a huge undertaking.
+The Central Texas Food Bank and its network of Partner Agencies lead the charge in that effort across a 21-county service area twice the size of Massachusetts, where nearly 440,000 people face hunger.

 ABOUT THE CENTRAL TEXAS FOOD BANK

-The mission of Central Texas Food Bank is to nourish hungry people and lead the community in the fight against hunger.
-Founded in 1981, the Food Bank provides food and grocery products through a network of nearly 300 Partner Agencies and distribution programs, serving nearly 46,000 people every week.
+Now in its 40th year of serving those in need, the mission of Central Texas Food Bank is to nourish hungry people and lead the community in the fight against hunger.
+The Food Bank provides food and grocery products through a network of nearly 300 Partner Agencies and nutrition programs, serving more than 60,000 people every week.
 Headquartered in Austin, the Food Bank serves 21 counties in Central Texas, an area about twice the size of Massachusetts.
 For more information on the Food Bank and its programs, visit centraltexasfoodbank.org.